Dedicated Vs Integrated Graphics Card

 The integrated graphics card comes integrated with the processor itself.
 It uses system memory to do GPU-related functions.
 Both CPU and GPU come integrated into the same chip.

 Since both CPU and GPU come in a single chip, it has been noticed that both suffer when it comes to performance.
-All system resource that the CPU uses is shared with the integrated GPU as well.
+All system resources that the CPU uses are shared with the integrated GPU as well.

 Dedicated Graphics Card Vs Integrated Graphics Card